AritraC1/Java/README.md

 # JAVA

 ## About
 This repo covers Java fundamentals, OOP, DSA, Multithreading, Concurrency, Java 8 features, Exception and file Handling, and the Collections Framework.
-It also includes JUnit testing, real-world projects, and coding challenges from platforms like LeetCode and HackerRank to strengthen problem-solving and Java skills.
+It also includes real-world projects, and coding challenges from platforms like LeetCode and HackerRank to strengthen problem-solving and Java skills.

 ## Concept-based Projects